JoaoLopesF/SerialDebug/README.md

 For install help, please see: [https://www.arduino.cc/en/Guide/Libraries](https://www.arduino.cc/en/Guide/Libraries)

 ![install](extras/readme_media/install.png)

+For another IDE, or not using the library manager of Arduino IDE, I suggest you use a [Github Desktop](https://desktop.github.com/) app  to clone,it help to keep updated.

 Note: In some boards, after upload if you see only dirty characteres in serial monitor, please reset the board.
 There is possibly some glitch in the serial monitor of Arduino